-Benefit Overview Home medical equipment, supplies, and devices billed as part of the home visit.
+• Home medical equipment, supplies, and devices billed as part of the home visit.
 Prescription drugs given by the home health agency.
-What services are Physical, occupational, or speech therapy to help regain function. included?
+What services are included?
+Physical, occupational, or speech therapy to help regain function.
 When provided by a home health agency, the following are covered: A registered nurse.
-A licensed practical nurse.
-A licensed physical or occupational therapist.
-Whose services are covered?
+Whose services are A licensed practical nurse.
+A licensed physical or occupational therapist. covered?
 A certified speech therapist.
-A certified respiratory therapist.
-A home health aide directly supervised by one of the above listed providers.
+A certified respiratory therapist. • A home health aide directly supervised by one of the above listed providers.
 A licensed social worker.